masato1122/auto-kappa/README.md

 ---------------

-Auto-kappa is an automation tool for calculating anharmonic phonon properties —-including thermal conductivity and mode-dependent phonon lifetimes-—using VASP and ALAMODE.
+Auto-kappa is an automation tool for calculating anharmonic phonon properties —including thermal conductivity and mode-dependent phonon lifetimes—using VASP and ALAMODE.

 Requirements